uLbyy/butter_bottom_nav/README.md

 # Butter-Bottom-Nav
-A simple bottom navigation library
+A simple bottom navigation library.
+Easy way to create a bottom navigation bar.
+There are four items on the bar and you can customize them as you like.

 # Installation